Flosch1006/ev_charging_stations/dataset_description.md

 - **engtype_2:** English name of administrative layer type
 - **nl_name_2:** NA
 - **varname_2:** Alternative name for the district as string

+The most important objects of this dataframe are the *cca_2* ID as it will be used to join this dataframe to the KPI and the *geometry* object as it contains the polygon data points that will be used to create the visualization.